 Thus, among the several score good will messages that poured in for Wally at the party in his honor this month, there were special greetings from a number of these technologists and long-time colleagues.
-They included Wilf Allison, who recently retired from his post as senior x-ray technician for the Province of Manitoba, J. R. Lock, newly appointed senior x-ray technician, Department of Health and Social Welfare; Tony Samolesky, x-ray supervisor with the Department of Health at Portage la Prairie (who took part in the organization and conduct of early x-ray clinics out from the former Clearwater Lake Hospital at The Pas); Hugh Gibson, former senior x-ray technologist at the Assiniboine Hospital in Brandon; Ernie Zemianski, senior x-ray technologist at the Medical Arts Building in Winnipeg; and Bill Amos, who for many years has been in charge of the x-ray department at the Manitoba Sanatorium.
+They included Wilf Allison, who recently retired from his post as senior x-ray technician for the Province of Manitoba, J. R. Lock, newly appointed senior x-ray technician, Department of Health and Social Welfare; Tony Samolesky, x-ray supervisor with the Department of Health at Portage la Prairie (who took part in the organization and conduct of early x-ray clinics out from the former Clearwater Lake Hospital at The Pas); Hugh Gibson, former senior x-ray technologist at the Assiniboine Hospeg photographer; and Lionel Joyal, technical representative for Fuji X-ray Film.